The Past, Present, and Future of Electronic Dog Fences & Pet Containment

 Meanwhile, Purtell re-entered the pet containment industry in 2002, partnering with Cincinnati entrepreneur Bob Slattery in his company Perimeter Technologies, makers of Pet Stop Pet Fence Systems®.
 At Pet Stop, Purtell has been joined by several of his past Invisible Fence® compatriots including former Invisible Fence chief engineer Scott Touchton.
 Committed to domestic manufacturing, their products are made in Pennsylvania.
 Together they have built Perimeter and the Pet Stop® brand into a major competitor in the industry, surpassing all but his former company through innovative use of alternative technologies and the creation of several cross-platform products, another industry first.

 In recent years, smaller companies like Dog Guard and Contain a Pet, which employ the industry’s oldest technology and have no engineering staff, have lost market share and their best dealers to companies that have continued to develop new technologies and innovative products.
 Industry middleweight Dogwatch seems to have suffered somewhat as the industry matures and adjusts to changing economic conditions, recently losing many top dealers to the more aggressive Pet Stop network.
 PetSafe Pro, the professional ‘dealer network’ version of the DIY Petsafe brand, was dissolved in 2007 to make room for the Invisible Fence network they acquired when they purchased Innotek/Invisible Technologies in 2005.
 In the aftermath, most of the Petsafe Pro dealers moved to the Pet Stop network, too, rather than to their own Invisible Fence dealer network.
-In 2009, the Petsafe Pro network is rumored to be back in business, but has made little headway as of this writing.
+In 2009, the Petsafe Pro network tried it again, but has disappeared again as of this writing.

 Today’s Pet Fencing Industry